 On February 16, 2006, in his response in HCJ 10898/05 Fatafta v.
 Commander of Military Forces in the West Bank (not published; hereinafter: Fatafta) the respondent notified that applications submitted by Palestinians who are prohibited from entering Israel for security reasons but are not precluded from taking part in prison visits in Israel, would be processed within two to two and-a-half months.
 In his notice dated February 26, 2008 in HCJ 7615/07 Barghouti v.
 Commander of Military Forces in the West Bank (not published; hereinafter: Barghouti) the respondent admitted that "an examination indicated that a delay occurred in many applications wherein processing was not completed within a time period of between two and two and-a-half months."
-In that notice, the respondent undertook to rectify the situation and wrote that he had implemented a new work procedure and that "the relevant parties are of the opinion that the implementation of the new work procedure is expected to ensure that the Civil Administration completes the processing of applications to visit incarcerated persons as stated in the State's response in the matter of Nahil Fatafta, meaning, within a time period of between two and two anda-half months from the date the applications are transferred to the Civil Administration by the Red Cross".
+In that notice, the respondent undertook to rectify the situation and wrote that he had implemented a new work procedure and that "the relevant parties are of the opinion that the implementation of the new work procedure is expected to ensure that the Civil Administration completes the processing of applications to visit incarcerated persons as stated in the State's response in the matter of Nahil Fatafta, meaning, within a time period of between two and two and-a-half months from the date the applications are transferred to the Civil Administration by the Red Cross".

-3. This fact emphasizes the importance attributed by the court to conducting family visits on a regular basis, both for the prisoners and their family members.
-Nevertheless, respondent's conduct shows his disrespect for the right of petitioner, and others in his situation, to maintain family relationships.
+3. This statement, which was made before the Supreme Court of the State of Israel, demonstrates the importance attributed by the court to conducting family visits on a regular basis, both for the prisoners and their family members.
+Nevertheless, respondent's conduct shows his disrespect for the right of petitioner, and others in her situation, to maintain family relationships.